The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Experiments Results

 \subsection{Experimental Setup}

-Most of our experiments are conducted on reasoning models and their non-thinking counterparts, such as Claude 3.7 Sonnet (thinking/non-thinking) and DeepSeek-R1/V3.
-We chose these models because they allow access to the thinking tokens, unlike models such as OpenAI's o-series.
-For experiments focused solely on final accuracy, we also report results on the o-series models.
+Most of our experiments are conducted on reasoning models and their non-reasoning counterparts, such as Claude 3.7 Sonnet (thinking/non-thinking) and DeepSeek-R1/V3.
+We chose these models because they allow access to the thinking traces, unlike models such as OpenAI's o-series.
+For experiments focused solely on final accuracy, we also report results on the o3-mini model.
 For Claude 3.7 Sonnet models, we allow the maximum token budget ($64$k).
 Similarly, for DeepSeek-R1/V3 models on local servers, we allow the maximum length to be up to $64$k tokens.
-For each puzzle instance, we generate 25 samples and report the average performance of each model across them.
+For each puzzle instance and complexity level, we analyze 25 samples per model.
+We apply a filtering process to ensure the analyzed samples follow the requested response format (including sequence of moves in the specified format, reasoning steps, etc.).
 Comprehensive details of our experimental setup and results are provided in the Appendix.